Hero Background

 9. Ventilation, Air Quality & Comfort

 A beautiful kitchen can still feel unpleasant if it's hot, smoky, or stuffy.
+In The Woodlands climate, good ventilation also helps manage moisture and lingering odors.

 • A properly ducted vent hood to the exterior